Black dwarf: Formation

 It is speculated that some massive black dwarfs may eventually produce supernova explosions.
 These will occur if pycnonuclear (density-based) fusion processes much of the star to nickel-56, which decays into iron via emitting a positron.
-This would lower the Chandrasekhar limit for some black dwarfs below their actual mass.
+This would lower the Chandrasekhar limit, or the maximum mass of a stable white dwarf star, for some black dwarfs below their actual mass.
 If this point is reached, it would then collapse and initiate runaway nuclear fusion.
 The most massive to explode would be just below the Chandrasekhar limit at around 1.41 solar masses and would take of the order of ×10^1100 years, while the least massive to explode would be about 1.16 solar masses and would take of the order ×10^32000 years, totaling around 1% of all black dwarfs.
 One major caveat is that proton decay would decrease the mass of a black dwarf far more rapidly than pycnonuclear processes occur, preventing any supernova explosions.

-A more recent research has investigated "the evaporation rate and decay time of a non-rotating star of constant density due to spacetime curvature-induced pair production and apply this to compact stellar remnants such as neutron stars and white dwarfs".
-In particular, the authors find that the characteristic evaporation time scale for white dwarfs is ≥ ×10^78 years, much lower than previous estimations.
-However, other authors have pointed out that gravitational pair creation cannot take place for objects such as white or black dwarfs, so the lifetime of a black dwarf would probably be the one previously estimated.

-Future of the Sun
+The Sun as a black dwarf

-Once the Sun stops fusing helium in its core and ejects its layers in a planetary nebula in about 8 billion years, it will become a white dwarf and also, over trillions of years, eventually will no longer emit any light.
-After that, the Sun will not be visible to the equivalent of the naked human eye, removing it from optical view even if the gravitational effects are evident.
+Once the Sun stops fusing helium in its core and ejects its layers in a planetary nebula in about 8 billion years, it will become a white dwarf and, over trillions of years, eventually no longer emit any light.
+After that, the Sun will not be visible to the equivalent of the naked eye, removing it from optical view even if the gravitational effects are evident.
 The estimated time for the Sun to cool enough to become a black dwarf is at least 10^{15} (1 quadrillion) years, though it could take much longer than this, if weakly interacting massive particles (WIMPs) exist, as described above.
 The described phenomena are considered a promising method of verification for the existence of WIMPs and black dwarfs.